yyh-pc/LidarSLAM/ros_wrapping/lidar_slam/README.md

 - current pose as an *nav_msgs/Odometry* message on topic '*slam_odom*' and/or a TF from '*odometry_frame*' to '*tracking_frame*';
 - extracted keypoints from current frame as *sensor_msgs/PointCloud2* on topics '*keypoints/{edges,planes,blobs}*';
 - keypoints maps as *sensor_msgs/PointCloud2* on topics '*maps/{edges,planes,blobs}*';
-- registered and undistorted point cloud from current frame, in odometry frame, as *sensor_msgs/PointCloud2* on topic '*slam_registered_points*'.
+- registered and undistorted point cloud from current frame, in odometry frame, as *sensor_msgs/PointCloud2* on topic '*slam_registered_points*';
+- confidence estimations on pose output, as *lidar_slam/Confidence* custom message on topic '*slam_confidence*'.
+It contains the pose covariance, an overlap estimation, the number of matched keypoints and a binary estimator to check motion limitations.

 UTM/GPS conversion node can output SLAM pose as a *gps_common/GPSFix* message on topic '*slam_fix*'.